Skip to contents

 API key

-You need to set your API key globally using aemet_api_key().
+Queries to the AEMET OpenData API require an API key.
+Use aemet_api_key() to set it globally.
 Query timeout can be controlled with options(climaemet_timeout = 60) (default value).
 See httr2::req_timeout() for details.

 Examples